AppFlowy-IO/AppFlowy-Docs/essential-documentation/install-appflowy/installation-methods/mac-windows-linux-packages/installing-on-linux.md

     * [x] Ubuntu 20.04 - x86\_64
     * [x] Linux Mint 20.3 x86\_64

     Any Linux distribution not listed here has not been tested, and the following steps may not work.
-If you are trying to install AppFlowy on a Linux distribution not listed here, let us know how it went so that we can add it to the list or fix any bugs that may ocurr.
+If you are trying to install AppFlowy on a Linux distribution not listed here, let us know how it went so that we can add it to the list or fix any bugs that may occur.

 ### Steps to install AppFlowy on Linux\*\*